mrjoes/mrjoes.github.com/_posts/2013-06-21-python-realtime.md

 But, unfortunately, I didn't use it myself for large projects.

 However, I have quite interesting experience with [sockjs-node](https://github.com/sockjs/sockjs-node) - SockJS server implementation for [nodejs](http://nodejs.org/).
-I implemented realtime portion for existing website for relatively large radio station.
-At average, there are around 5k connected clients at the same time.
+I implemented realtime portion for existing website for a relatively large radio station.
+At average, there are around 4k connected clients at the same time.

-Most connections are short-lived and server is more than just a simple broker: it manages hierarchical channels and channel backlog.
-Client can subscribe to the channel and should receive all updates pushed to any of the child channels.
+Most connections are short-lived and server is more than just a simple broker: it manages hierarchical subscription channels (for example radiostation->event->tweet or radiostation->artist->news->tweet) and channel backlog.
+Client can subscribe to the channel and should receive all updates pushed to any of the child channels as well.
 Client can also request backlog - last N messages sorted by date for channel and its children.
 So there was a bit of logic on the server as well.

-Overall, nodejs performance is great - 2 instances on one server are able to keep up with all these clients.
+Overall, nodejs performance is great - 3 instances on one physical server are able to keep up with all these clients without any sweat.

-But there were too many different problems with nodejs or its libraries to my taste.
+But there were too many problems with nodejs and/or its libraries to my taste.

 After deploying to production, server started leaking memory for no apparent reason.
 All tools showed that heap size is constant, but RSS of the server process kept growing until process was killed by the OS.
 As a quick solution, nodejs server was restarted every night.
+Issue was similar to [this](https://github.com/einaros/ws/issues/43), but had nothing to do with SSL, as it was not used.

-Upgrading to newer nodejs version helped, until process started crashing with no apparent reason without generating coredump.
+Upgrading to newer nodejs version helped, until process started crashing with no apparent reason and without generating coredump.

 And again, upgrading to newer nodejs version helped, until V8 garbage collector started locking up in some cases and it was happening once a day.
+It was deadlock in V8, I found exactly same [stack trace](https://code.google.com/p/chromium/issues/detail?id=224201) in Chromium bug tracker.

 Newer nodejs version solved garbage collector issue and application is working again.